explodingcamera/next-plugin-styled-components/packages/next-plugin-styled-components/README.md

-While next.js doesn't recommend to already create plugins, I created this because this project's scope isn't that large & I use it in production and thus will update it to work with new next.js versions.
+While next.js doesn't recommend to already create plugins, I created this because this project's scope isn't that large & I use it in production for multiple projects and thus will update it to work with new next.js versions.

-When using Yarn Workspaces, Lerna or similar, make sure next.js and this plugin are in the same node_modules directory by using the `nohoist` in said tool.
+When using Yarn Workspaces, Lerna or similar, make sure next.js and this plugin are in the same `node_modules` directory by using the `nohoist` option or the equivalent in said tool.